-Jeff Douglas (guitar and dobro) Jeff Douglas was born and becerenotel.com/propecia-side-effects/ raised in Kentucky, spending most of his early years in the small town of Paris.
-An only child, his dad worked for the Post Office and his mom worked for the local school system.
-Wh ile attending the University of Kentucky, Jeff began working at a music store repairing and building guitars.
-It was in the local music scene that he met longtime friend, Paul Martin.
+Jeff Douglas (guitar and buy cialis canada dobro) Jeff Douglas was born and becerenotel.com/propecia-side-effects/ raised in Kentucky, spending most of his early years in the small town of Paris.
+An only child, his dad worked for the Post Office and dortalaw.com/proscar-dosage/ his mom worked for the local school system.
+While attending the University of Kentucky, Jeff began working at a music store repairing and how to get cialis no prescription building guitars.
+It was in the local music scene that he met longtime friend, Paul Martin (Duane Allen’s son-in-law).
 Through this friendship he met the Oaks.
-In 1995, Jeff moved to the Nashville area to take a job as the ORB Band Tech.
+In 1995, Jeff moved to the Nashville area to take a job as the Oaks’ Band Tech.
 He was later promoted to Stage Manager.
-Jeff has played the guitar since he was sixteen and cialis fast delivery usa in 1999, when the Oaks needed a bit of extra “fill” in the show, he started playing three or four songs on rhythm guitar.
-However, he played offstage while also attending to his production work!
-In 2004, the Oaks released their Bluegrass-flavored The Journey CD.
-Jeff immediately bought a dobro and learned to play it so he could contribute to an additional four or five songs on the show.
-However, when playing the dobro he walks onstage—no longer a ghost player!
+Jeff has played the guitar since he was sixteen and cialis fast delivery usa in 1999, when the Oaks needed a bit of extra “fill” in the show, he began playing three or four songs on rhythm guitar.
+He initially played offstage while also attending to his production work.
+In 2004, after the Oaks released their bluegrass-flavored The Journey CD, Jeff bought a dobro and which is better viagra or cialis learned to play it so he could contribute to additional songs on the show.
 In his spare time Jeff enjoys woodworking, tennis, photography, and recording.
-He is single and has no children.

 Ron Fairchild (keyboards) Born in 1958 and raised in Music City, Ron has an “Oak Ridge” heritage.
 His father, Tommy, played piano for The Oak Ridge Boys from 1957 until 1972!
 Ron has a 20+ year personal history with the group.
-With his knack for playing any instrument you can put in front of him and an uncanny technical mind, Ron has literally built his musical career piece by piece.
-He engineered the digital keyboard system he plays on stage and has built his own recording studio.
-When not on the road or overseeing his studio, Ron enjoys sailing, learning to fly airplanes, and playing with his HAM radio and computers.
+With his knack for playing any instrument you can put in front of him and propecia tablets an uncanny technical mind, Ron has literally built his musical career piece by piece.
+He engineered the digital keyboard system he plays on stage and cipro online has built his own recording studio—one which is often used when the Oaks’ record.
+When not on the road or overseeing his studio, Ron enjoys sailing, learning to fly airplanes, and playing with his HAM radio and cheap viagra from uk computers.
 He also loves watching hockey games.

 The Oak Ridge Boys and Oaks Band endorse the following: